j-cqln/hourglass/README.md

 ## Features
 What can you do using Hourglass?
-- Add and remove events on your schedule
+- Add and remove scheduled events
-- Add and remove tasks on your to-do list
+- Add and remove to-do list tasks
 - Set custom colors for events
+- Receive notifications for events
 - Supports light and dark mode